AmanPriyanshu/baselines-mcqa/README.md

-Runnning case hold with amrbart
+Runnning case hold/logiqa with amrbart and text-only baselines

 Setup for this project